-- Preliminary examinations may be oral or written or both, depending on the unit's policy, and generally evaluate the student's overall and specific knowledge in the field. - Preliminary examinations also usually include an oral presentation to review the feasibility and appropriateness of a student's dissertation research proposal. - The doctoral degree program prescribes the scope, format and procedures associated with the examination, including the composition of the committee.
-The program must clearly communicate information about the format and rules (e.g., closed-book) to all students in advance. - The process for selection of committee chairs varies by unit, but the chair must be a member of the Graduate Faculty.
-At the department's discretion a co-chair may be appointed.
-If appointed, a co-chair must meet all the requirements that apply to the chair.
-The role of the committee chair is described below. - The student, committee chair, and at least one additional voting member of the committee must be physically present for all oral components of the examination (i.e., presence by video or teleconference is not acceptable).
-If the committee has more than one chair, all chairs must be physically present; in these cases, no additional voting member is required to be physically present. - All voting members of the committee must be present in person or participate via teleconference or other electronic communication media during the examination, deliberation and results determination of all oral components of the examination.
+- Preliminary examinations may be oral or written or both, depending on the unit's policy, and generally evaluate the student's overall and specific knowledge in the field.
+Preliminary examinations also usually include an oral presentation to review the feasibility and appropriateness of a student's dissertation research proposal. - The doctoral degree program prescribes the scope, format and procedures associated with the examination, including the composition of the committee.
+The program must clearly communicate information about the format and rules (e.g., closed-book) to all students in advance.
+The student must be promptly notified of the examination result. - All voting members of the committee must participate in the oral examination, the deliberation and determination of the results of the oral examination. - Remote participation of the student or committee member(s) is permitted under the following conditions: - Technology must allow all participants to communicate throughout the examination and to access all materials presented.
+Video technology is encouraged for remote committee members and required for a student participating remotely. - The chair (or co-chair) and at least one additional voting member must be physically present in the examination room on campus.
+The chair is responsible for coordinating the use of any technology and for recessing the examination if technical problems prevent full participation and making arrangements to resume the examination promptly. - In extraordinary circumstances, the student can petition to participate remotely.
+Approval must be received from all members of the committee.
+The Graduate College strongly encourages the student to participate in person.